rknightuk/guidetobricklink/guides/02-wanted-lists.md

     url="assets/images/add-to-wanted-list-form.jpg"
 %}

-On the form, choose a colour (if you didn't choose one on the information page), the wanted list you want to add it to, add a quantity, any remarks you want to add, and then press <kbd>Add Item</kbd>.
+On the form, choose a wanted list from the left hand side, colour (if you didn't choose one on the information page), add a quantity, any remarks you want to add, if you want to be notified by email when the part is available, and then press <kbd>Add to Wanted List</kbd>.

-From this form, you can check the <kbd>Notify Me by Email</kbd> checkbox, in conjunction with the two checkboxes above, to receive an email when that part becomes available in any store.

 <div class="alert alert-warning">
-This form is also available by going to <a class="alert-link" href="http://www.bricklink.com/wantedAdd.asp">Wanted > Add Item</a> and choosing a category.
-However, I have found this method much more tedious than using the search.
+This form is also available by navigating to a wanted list and selected <kbd>Add Item</kbd> However, I have found this method much more tedious than using the search.
 </div>

 ## Moving, Deleting and Updating parts

-Go to [Wanted > My Wanted List](http://www.bricklink.com/wantedView.asp) and you'll see a list of categories for all the parts in your wanted list.
-To update or delete the parts, press <kbd>Edit Only</kbd> or <kbd>Show All</kbd> and this will show all the parts.
-From here, you can update remarks, condition, price and quantity, as well as moving them to another list or deleting them.
+Go to [Want > Wanted List](https://www.bricklink.com/v2/wanted/list.page) and you'll see a list of categories for all the parts in your wanted list on the left, and all of your lists on the right.
+Either select a category or click on a wanted list to view the items you've added.
+From here you can update remarks, quantities or delete items.

-To delete a part, select the checkbox underneath the delete column next to the part, and press <kbd>Submit Changes</kbd>.
-To move a part, follow the same process but with the <kbd>Move</kbd> column, choose wanted list to move it to, and press <kbd>Submit Changes</kbd>.

-You can move or delete parts en masse by checking the relevant box at the top of the table, which will select all parts in the list.
+To manage multiple parts, use the checkboxes next to each item and then use the top menu to move, copy, or delete parts.
+You can also sort lists by color, condition, price, quantity, or remark using the filters at the top.

 {% include image.html
-    title="Editing Parts in a Wanted List"
+    title="Managing Parts in a Wanted List"
     url="assets/images/wanted-editing-parts.jpg"
 %}